Botanical gardens in Reykjavik (3/9)

 Approximate Location: Reykjavik is a dynamic, modern city which lives in harmony with beautiful nature, using renewable energy sources such as geothermal power.
 About two thirds of the population of Iceland live in Reykjavik including the metropolitan area, or over 200,000 people.
 The world’s northernmost capital bridges the Atlantic, between Europe and North America.
 Reykjavík is spread across a peninsula with a panoramic view of the mountains and the Ocean on almost all sides.

-Notes: Other excursions (South Shore, Hot River hike, Snaefellsnes or Reykjanes Peninsula) can be arranged at discount fares for SEEDS participants in case there is additional free time after work or during the weekends.
+Other excursions (South Shore, Hot River hike, Snaefellsnes or Reykjanes Peninsula) can be arranged at discount fares for SEEDS participants in case there is additional free time after work or during the weekends.
+Participants in this camp will have a free pass to access one of the largest swimming pools in Iceland, situated within walking distance from the camp’s accommodation.